memfault/interrupt/_posts/2020-03-03-gnu-make-guidelines.md

 Most embedded software developers will work with GNU Make at some point in their career, either using it to compile small libraries or building an entire project.
-Though there are [many, many alternatives to Make](https://en.wikipedia.org/wiki/List_of_build_automation_software), it's still commonly chosen as the build system for existing new software given its feature set and wide support.
+Though there are [many, many alternatives to Make](https://en.wikipedia.org/wiki/List_of_build_automation_software), it's still commonly chosen as the build system for new software given its feature set and wide support.

 <!-- excerpt start -->